-Town Centre and Lakeside Retail Park McDonalds is being implemented under a separate permission C/2017/001.
-A number of planning application conditions have been discharged relating to signage, highway works and contamination.
-The factory buildings have also been demolished on the site and development is almost complete.
-Action Area as AA1.1 Southern Gateway, Ebbw Vale Mechanical Link - Planning permission was granted in December 2013 for an outdoor inclined mechanical link, which will provide a pedestrian connection between the town centre and 'The Works' site The Cableway is complete.
+MU3 NMC Factory and Bus Depot, Brynmawr Residential - maximum of 60 homes including 10% affordable housing; and Commercial / Leisure/ Community Facility opportunity to act as an active link between Brynmawr District Town Centre and Lakeside Retail Park Full planning permission for the provision of 3 retail units/ Unit 2 Class A1 convenience food store, Unit 3 Class A1 comparison and flexible use for Unit 4 Classes A1/A2/A3) and associated works.
+(C/2019/0035).
+The McDonalds is being implemented under a separate permission C/2017/001.
+Development has been completed.
+Action Are as AA1.1 Southern Gateway, Ebbw Vale Mechanical Link - Planning permission was granted in December 2013 for an outdoor inclined mechanical link, which will provide a pedestrian connection between the town centre and 'The Works' site The Cableway is complete.
 Proposed office and retail development There is no progress to report.
 AA1.2 Market Square, Ebbw Vale Provision of a key link with Ebbw Vale Northern Corridor site No progress to date.
 Mixed-use development No progress to date.
-Retail F R1.1 Rhyd y Blew Retail Park, Ebbw Vale 6,000 sq m of non-food retail comprises of 13 retail units of varying sizes.
+Retail R1.1 Rhyd y Blew Retail Park, Ebbw Vale 6,000 sq m of non-food retail comprises of 13 retail units of varying sizes.
 The land has been sold.
 Discussions are ongoing with the landowner on the future use of the site.
 R1.2 Extension to Festival Shopping Outlet Centre, Ebbw Vale 1,400 sq m of comparison floorspace.
 Development of this site is unlikely to happen due to the closure of Festival Shopping Retail Park.
 R1.3 Extension to Tesco Stores, North West Approach, Ebbw Vale 1,700 sq m of convenience and comparison Planning permission has now lapsed.
 R1.4 Market Street, Ebbw Vale 600 sq m of comparison floorspace The site is currently being used as a car park.
 No progress to date.
 Housing H1.1 Willowtown School, Ebbw Vale Allocation for 22 units.
 The school building has been demolished.
 Discussions are on-going regarding development of this site.
 Planning Permission has not been granted.
-HC1.1 North of Cwmyrdderch Court Flats, Committed housing site for 16 units.
-The site is a self-build site with 4 units completed.
-There are three more units currently under construction.